-How will the countries meet these ambitious goals for going green with Pacific Blue?
-They plan to leverage some really cool, environmentally friendly, carbon-free technologies, including solar-powered ships and hydrogen fuel cells.
-They'll also harness wind energy for sailing and converting to electric power.
+How will the countries meet these ambitious goals?
+They plan to utilize some really cool, environmentally friendly, carbon-free technologies.
+These include solar-powered ships and hydrogen fuel cells.
+The plan is to also harness wind energy for sailing and converting to electric power.
 Through the partnership and their efforts to assemble a fleet of these greener ships, Pacific Island nations are leading the world by example.
 They're hoping their move could start a wave of change in the shipping industry.

 But Pacific Islanders aren't stopping there!
-They're coordinating programs to focus attention on increasing their resilience to changes in climate, preparing for natural disasters, and protecting fisheries and farms from rising seawater.
+They're coordinating programs to solve other problems such as increasing their ability to handle changes in climate.
+They are also preparing for natural disasters and protecting fisheries and farms from rising seawater.